influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/administration/logs.md

 ## Redirecting HTTP request logging

-InfluxDB 1.5 introduces the option to log HTTP request traffic separately from the other InfluxDB log output.
+Use the HTTP access log to log HTTP request traffic separately from the other InfluxDB log output.
 When HTTP request logging is enabled, the HTTP logs are intermingled by default with internal InfluxDB logging.
 By redirecting the HTTP request log entries to a separate file, both log files are easier to read, monitor, and debug.

 **To redirect HTTP request logging:**